maddyrombes/uxdi-lesson/README.md

 Here's the basic process:

-- You, the user, types google.com into your browser's address bar
+- You type www.google.com into your browser's address bar
 - The browser sends an HTTP request to a DNS server
 - The DNS server looks for a server that has a big list of all .com websites and sends us the IP address of that server.
 An IP address is a series of digits that act just like a physical street address.
 - Now that we're in the .com server, they send us to yet another server that will send us to a more specific DNS server that, for example, maybe contains only websites that start with the letters E through K.